 4. Construction, Operation, and Maintenance Specifications – Not Applicable

-5. Special Provisions for Publicly-Owned Treatment Works (POTW’s)
+5. Special Provisions for Publicly-Owned Treatment Works (POTW’s) – Not Applicable

-a.
-Sludge/Biosolids Treatment or Discharge Specifications.
-Sludge in this Order means the solid, semisolid, and liquid residues removed during primary, secondary, or advanced wastewater treatment processes.
-Solid waste refers to grit and screening material generated during preliminary treatment.
-Residual sludge means sludge that will not be subject to further treatment at the wastewater treatment plant.
-Biosolids refer to sludge that has been treated and tested and shown to be capable of being beneficially and legally used pursuant to federal and state regulations as a soil amendment for agricultural, silvicultural, horticultural, and land reclamation activities as specified under 40 C.F.R. part 503.
-This Order does not regulate offsite use or disposal of biosolids, which are regulated instead under 40 C.F.R. part 503; administered by U.S. EPA.
-The Sludge/Biosolids Treatment or Discharge Specifications in this Order implement the California Water Code to ensure sludge/biosolids are properly handled onsite to prevent nuisance, protect public health, and protect groundwater quality.

 6. Other Special Provisions

 a.
 Notification of Discharge.
 In a letter dated 1 March 2011, DDW recommended that tertiary treatment is not necessary for discharges to Bloods Creek provided that certain permit requirements are met, including notification to DDW whenever a discharge is planned.
 Therefore, this Order requires the Discharger to notify the Central Valley Water Board, the Stockton East Water District, and DDW by telephone prior to initiating a discharge to Bloods Creek.